khackethal/project-4-client/README.md

 Due to time contraints I didn't meet a few of my goals, namely:

 1) Messaging between users
-2) A more extensive user profile which includes a cover image, and single buttons to edit each section with one click
+2) A more extensive user profile which includes a cover image, and single buttons to edit each section with one click, similar to the current "update status" and "update profile image"
 3) Mobile responsiveness - the page currently works fine viewed on desktop, but starts looking strange for a screen size less than 1100px wide
+4) Refactoring code - I feel most current pages could be borken down into further components, with the finalised main pages not containing any logic at all, simply componenets such as < Sidebar />.
+The current Home.js page is a good example for this.

+In conlusion this was a fun project to take on, I really enjoyed creating the relationships between different componenets in the Back End, and then using the Front End to filter, map and link them to create a seamless user experience.